A reviews round-up for Sweeney Todd at the London Coliseum.

 Written by: WestEndTheatre

-Tags: Bryn Terfel, Emma Thompson, English National Opera, ENO, London Coliseum, philip quast, Reviews, Stephen Sondheim, Sweeney Todd
+Tags: Bryn Terfel, Emma Thompson, English National Opera, ENO, London Coliseum, philip quast, Reviews, reviews round-up, Stephen Sondheim, Sweeney Todd